BeemerJ/SamplerPy/README.md

 Honestly, when you hear a cool sound, no-one wants to open Audacity and go through all that exporting La Di Da Di...

-So I made this :)
+So I made this :D

 ## How do I use this?